| A balance

 flows of revenues and expenses?
 Or should the business take immediate

 steps to bolster cash reserves?
+Balance sheets can identify

 and analyze trends, particularly in the area of receivables and payables.